zeusdeux/use-is-in-viewport/Readme.md

 `npm install use-is-in-viewport`

+`yarn` or any other package manager will also work.

+You can also directly import the module from [`unpkg`](https://unpkg.com/) either in your html or in your javascript.

 Please note that this hook declares `react` and as _peer dependency_.
 Therefore, you must have `react` installed to use this package.